openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 long term.
 To mitigate this risk continous performance/footprint analysis must be implemented in MicroShift.

-Because MicroShift will run as only a single node, for application availability we will recommend running two single-node instances that deploy a common application in active/active or active/passive mode and then using existing tools to support failover between those states when either host is unable to provide availability.
-This configuration is more reliable than a single node control plane with a worker, because if the worker loses access to the control plane (through power or network loss), the worker has no way to restore or recover its state, and all workloads could be affected.

 ### Drawbacks

 The drawback of using OVN Kubernetes instead of something simple like